Darklg/WPUtilities/wp-content/plugins/wpudownloadlinks/README.md

 Download links
 =================

-A Framework to create your WordPress plugin.
+A Generator for download links.

 How to install :
 ---